Many devices are powered by USB power now, but few home automation systems provide USB power switching. "Alexa, turn off the ThingyStick!".

 Understanding how people move leads to better infrastructure and services.
 This device will gather data to make more informed decisions.

-Project tutorial by Stephanie Steiner and Paul Trebilcox-Ruiz
+Project tutorial by Paul Trebilcox-Ruiz

 Each USB output is limited to 1A by the LM3526, after that you are essentially limited to how much current you can get into it, using the Arduino USB connector the total current wants to be less than 400mA which would be a problem with the Pi's.
 With the external USB Micro (at the bottom of the board - this is a nightmare to hand solder though), probably about an amp or two max depending on the cable (you'll get a significant voltage drop with cheap cables), or you can use the terminal block input for high current, (you could then connect it to a cheap buck converter and feed that from a 12V from a power pack to reduce voltage drops).